manjotmb20/Rdatasets/doc/Stat2Data/rst/ChildSpeaks.rst

 Format
 ~~~~~~

-A dataset with 21 observations on the following 3 variables.
+A data frame with 21 observations on the following 3 variables.

 +------------+-----------------------------------+
 | ``Child``  | ID for each child                 |